-The Aviation Maintenance programs offered by Spartan are certified by the Federal Aviation Administration (FAA) under the Code of Federal Regulations 14, Part 147.
-The College uses Bypass Exams to measure whether a student has the required level of competency to be awarded credit for previous training.
-The cost of bypass exams can be found in the Catalog Supplement.
-Regulations establish the guidelines under which Bypass Exams may be given.
-Each Spartan campus is required to develop a Certification/Operations Manual that includes its procedure for administering Bypass Exams.
-This Certification Manual is approved by the FAA in the region in which the campus is located.
-Therefore, there are slight differences between each campus on how Bypass Exams are administrated.
+Bypass Exams: The Aviation Maintenance Technology programs offered by Spartan College of Aeronautics and Technology are certified by the Federal Aviation Administration (FAA) under the Code of Federal Regulations 14, Part 147.
+The College may use bypass exams to measure whether a student has the required level of competency to be awarded credit for previous training.
+The cost of bypass exams, if applicable, can be found in the Catalog Supplement.
+The Campus will establish the guidelines under which bypass exams may be given.

-Prospective students seeking credit or the ability to take Bypass Exams must provide transcripts and course description from a certified FAA approved 147 school to the Dean of Academic at the specific campus in which attendance is desired.
-The Dean of Academics will evaluate the transcripts and determine if any credit will be given or if any Bypass Exams will be allowed.
-All Bypass Exams must be taken by the date specified by the Dean of Academics and must be passed with a 70% minimum passing grade.
+Prospective students seeking transfer credit or credit for prior learning experience must provide transcripts and course description from a certified/approved (FAA), accredited post-secondary school or certifications/licenses valid and in good standing to the Dean of Academic Affairs (or designee) at the campus in which attendance is desired.
+The Dean of Academic Affairs will evaluate the documents and determine if any credit will be given and whether any bypass exams will be allowed/required.
+All bypass exams must be taken by the date specified by the Dean of Academic Affairs and must be passed with a 70% minimum passing grade.